1. What is a Struck Off Company?

 - Obtain a copy of the order striking off the company and any other relevant documents.
 This will help to understand the reason for the company being struck off and what needs to be done to restore it.

 - File an application to restore the company with the relevant regulatory agency, along with any required supporting documents and fees.
-The specific requirements for the application will vary depending on the jurisdiction and the circumstances surrounding the striking-off.
+The specific requirements for the application will vary depending on the jurisdiction and the circumstances surrounding the striking off.

 - Attend a hearing, if required, to present the case for restoring the company.
 This may involve answering questions about the company’s current status and the steps that have been taken to address any outstanding issues.

 - If the application is approved, the company will be restored to the official register of companies and will be legally recognized as a valid business entity once again.
-The company may be required to pay any outstanding debts or liabilities before they can be restored.
+The company may be required to pay any outstanding debts or liabilities before it can be restored.

 5. What should a director of a struck off company do?